MazinLab/MKIDPipeline/README.md

 Data reduction pipeline for DARKNESS, an MKID IFU for high contrast imaging

 IMPORTANT: FIXING PYQT4 BACKEND PROBLEMS
 Upon re-installing python, the Qt backend is automatically set to PySide, which breaks Matt’s array pop-up gui (and possibly other GUIs that have not been tested yet).
 To fix this, the matplotlib rcParams file can be permanently edited to make PyQt4 your backend.
-Do the following. (instructions borrowed from matplotlib site)
+Do the following. (instructions borrowed from matplotlib site: http://matplotlib.org/users/customizing.html#the-matplotlibrc-file)

 To find your rcParams file, try: